outpaddling/LPJS/README.md

       176    3    5   3   3    50 bacon coral.acadix.biz fastq-trim.lpjs
 ```

-We anticipate having a minimal working batch system in place sometime in
-early 2024.
 Basic usability for brave souls willing to test alpha-quality
 software and provide feedback will be indicated by the first full
 release, 0.1.0.
 Pre-releases beginning with 0.0.1 will follow the
 addition of essential core features.